 Both the lounge and restaurant are casual and family-friendly.
 I’ve often seen sizable families enjoying a meal in the lounge area when seating was not available at the restaurant in busier times.

 Lastly, the California Grill Lounge is an option.
-You will need to visit the hostess stand on the second floor of the resort and ask if they have any bar or lounge availability.
+You will need to visit the hostess stand on the resort’s second floor and ask if they have any bar or lounge availability.

-There is a part of me that hates to even share this with you, but I’ve never actually eaten at Chef Mickey’s.
+A part of me hates to even share this with you, but I’ve never actually eaten at Chef Mickey’s.
 I’ve also never heard anything good about the food here.
-Trusted friends and travel advisers that I personally know would not recommend eating here.
+Trusted friends and travel advisers that I know would not recommend eating here.
 Therefore, it’s one of the few restaurants I haven’t gotten around to yet.

 Chef Mickey’s is popular because of the monorail and classic characters.
 However, the majority of character breakfasts we’ve attended at Disney have had not-so-great food.
 For example, the meals we attended at Akershus Royal Banquet Hall and the ‘Ohana breakfast with characters.
-Both had wonderful character experiences, but outrageous prices with low-quality food.
+Both had terrific character experiences but outrageous prices with low-quality food.

 I feel that Chef Mickey’s is probably not any better and haven’t been in the mood to fork out the cost of another character meal disappointment.
 With that being said, we had an excellent character breakfast at Topolino’s Terrace.